 The tools you need to keep stakeholders informed

-No matter the level of technical knowledge around your project, visuals including a stakeholder diagram are a great way to communicate your project to your key stakeholders and get their buy-in.
+No matter the level of technical knowledge around your project, visuals like a stakeholder diagram are a great way to communicate your project to your key stakeholders and obtain buy-in.
 Further, it’s useful to know not only what to communicate, but how often to communicate.

 Lucidchart offers numerous templates to help you keep stakeholders updated on new and in-progress projects.Try it now

 How to create a project management communication plan